 The School to Prison Pipeline has been and will continue to be a serious problem in New York due to the rigidity of Education Law §3214.
 School Districts across New York State have been issuing suspensions in accordance with Education Law §3214 in a disparate manner towards minorities and students with disabilities.
 As a result, these populations have been forced out of the educational setting and in an environment where they are succumbing to negative societal influences.
-This pipeline will continue to grow if everyone sits idly by.
-By amending Education Law §3214 to allow and endorse existing efforts by school districts to include restorative justice practices in the administration of discipline for student code of conduct violations, this Task Force believes an important first step will have been taken to cure this problem.
+The pipeline will continue to grow if everyone sits idly by.
+By amending Education Law §3214 formally endorsing use of restorative justice practices in the administration of discipline for student code of conduct violations, this Task Force believes an important first step will have been taken to cure this problem.